amplify-education/hiccup/README.md

 but its interface is confusing and has several limitations.
 Mainly, its interface is half REST and half SQL, which result in the following:

-1. clients (via ContentResolver) are forced to know underlying db schema via sql projections, where clauses, etc.
+1. clients (ie, ContentResolver) are forced to know underlying db schema via sql projections, where clauses, etc.
-1. as a result, restructuring tables (data normalization) breaks client code
+1. restructuring tables (data normalization) breaks client code
 1. table joins are difficult to support when using uri's + sql
 1. difficult to represent complex models in flat maps (Cursor or ContentValues)
 1. assumes SQL backend (ie, does not easily support NOSQL, file, shared pref, etc.)